seniv/react-native-notifier/README.md

 # react-native-notifier

-Fast and simple notifications for React Native
+Fast and simple in-app notifications for React Native

 ## Installation